 The next article on this blog, Part Three of the story, will tell what happened to the building at 3401 Fremont Avenue after the Fremont Drug Company moved out in 1911.
 Finally, in the year 2001 the building was moved to 3401 Evanston Avenue.
 The building housed a restaurant called the Red Door beginning in 1988.
-Sadly, it has been announced that the Red Door will close its business on March 8, 2020.
-I will post an update when it is learned what the Red Door building will be used for, after the current restaurant closes.
+Sadly, the Red Door closed its business on March 8, 2020.
+We hope that future businesses in this storied building will thrive and grow.

 Census, City Directory and Seattle Times articles via on-line search at the Seattle Public Library genealogy resources.